Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/113__MarketPrice__SessionManagement/ReadMe.txt

-113__MarketPrice__SessionManagement illustrates how to use the EMA's configuration file to enable session management and specify a location to get an endpoint for establishing a connection with ERT in cloud and consuming data.
-This application requires a username and a password for authorization with the token service in order to an access token for querying endpoints from the EDP service discovery and sending login requests to ERT in cloud.
-EMA automatically refreshes the token to keep session alive with the connecting provider
+113__MarketPrice__SessionManagement illustrates how to use the EMA's configuration file to enable session management and specify a location to get an endpoint for establishing a connection with the cloud service and consume data.
+This application requires a user name (machine ID) and a password for authorization with the token service in order to use the access token for querying endpoints from the EDP service discovery and sending login requests to the cloud service.
+EMA automatically refreshes the token to keep session alive with the cloud service.

 Detailed Description
 ====================

 113__MarketPrice__SessionManagement implements the following high-level steps:
-+ Passes user credential through commandline arguments
++ Passes user credential through command line arguments
 including:
--username user name to perform authorization with the token service.
+-username machine ID to perform authorization with the token service (mandatory).
--password password to perform authorization with the token service.
+-password password to perform authorization with the token service (mandatory).
--clientId client ID to perform authorization with the token service.
+-clientId client ID to perform authorization with the token service (optional).
+The user name is used if not specified.
+You can generate and manage client Ids at the following URL: https://emea1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator (you need an Eikon login to access this page).

+Optional proxy parameters.
+The proxy configuration is only required if your organization requires use of a proxy to get to the Internet.
--ph Proxy host name.
+-ph Proxy host name (optional).
--pp Proxy port number.
+-pp Proxy port number (optional).
--plogin User name on proxy server.
+-plogin User name on proxy server (optional).
--ppasswd Password on proxy server.
+-ppasswd Password on proxy server (optional).
--pdomain Proxy Domain.
+-pdomain Proxy Domain (optional).

+Example command line:
+Cons113 -username <machine ID> -password <machine ID password>

 + Implements OmmConsumerClient class in AppClient
   - Overrides desired methods